American Shared Hospital Services (NYSEAMERICAN:AMS) Receives New Coverage from Analysts at StockNews.com

-StockNews.com started coverage on shares of American Shared Hospital Services (NYSEAMERICAN:AMS – Get Rating) in a report published on Monday morning.
+StockNews.com initiated coverage on shares of American Shared Hospital Services (NYSEAMERICAN:AMS – Get Rating) in a research note published on Wednesday morning.
 The firm issued a hold rating on the stock.

-Hedge funds and other institutional investors have recently modified their holdings of the stock.
-Canton Hathaway LLC bought a new position in shares of American Shared Hospital Services during the third quarter worth $26,000.
-Renaissance Technologies LLC lifted its position in American Shared Hospital Services by 26.3% in the 3rd quarter.
-Renaissance Technologies LLC now owns 19,321 shares of the company’s stock valued at $50,000 after acquiring an additional 4,021 shares in the last quarter.
-Dimensional Fund Advisors LP lifted its position in American Shared Hospital Services by 3.9% in the 4th quarter.
-Dimensional Fund Advisors LP now owns 158,681 shares of the company’s stock valued at $465,000 after acquiring an additional 5,899 shares in the last quarter.
-Finally, CI Private Wealth LLC bought a new stake in American Shared Hospital Services in the 4th quarter valued at $470,000.
-Institutional investors and hedge funds own 13.25% of the company’s stock.
+Large investors have recently modified their holdings of the stock.
+Canton Hathaway LLC bought a new stake in American Shared Hospital Services during the third quarter worth about $26,000.
+Renaissance Technologies LLC boosted its stake in American Shared Hospital Services by 26.3% during the third quarter.
+Renaissance Technologies LLC now owns 19,321 shares of the company’s stock worth $50,000 after acquiring an additional 4,021 shares in the last quarter.
+Dimensional Fund Advisors LP boosted its stake in American Shared Hospital Services by 3.9% during the fourth quarter.
+Dimensional Fund Advisors LP now owns 158,681 shares of the company’s stock worth $465,000 after acquiring an additional 5,899 shares in the last quarter.
+Finally, CI Private Wealth LLC bought a new stake in American Shared Hospital Services during the fourth quarter worth about $470,000.
+Institutional investors own 13.25% of the company’s stock.

 American Shared Hospital Services Company Profile